wp-plugins/vr-calendar/readme.txt

 = 1.2.0 =
 * Added settings option to show end date as available.
 This was required to cope with changes made by HomeAway/VRBO where their iCal feed changed from arrive and depart days to unavailable nights.

+= 1.2.1 =
+* Fixed ical feeds from AirBnb since they started to redirect iCal URLs.